Digital Ship is excited to return to Hamburg, with the next in our series of Cyber Resilience Forums, taking place during SMM on 5 September 2018.

 The human factor is often claimed to be the weakest link.
 Ship operators need to increase cyber awareness both in the office and on-board.
 In this Forum, we will discuss ways to mobilise internal commitment, set up training and incorporate cyber awareness into daily procedures.

-Capt.
-Kuzman Popov, HSEQ Manager, Mitsui O.S.K.
-Lines / MOL Tankships Management (Europe)
+- Capt.
+Kuzman Popov, HSEQ Manager, MOL Tankship Management (Europe)

 Building on the great success of the Maritime Cyber Resilience Forum in Rotterdam, Athens, Singapore and Hamburg last year, the 3 key sessions during this Digital Ship’s Maritime Cyber Resilience Forum Hamburg will contain plenary presentations and panel discussions: